gitlabhq/omnibus-gitlab/doc/update/README.md

 ### Package obsoleted by installed package

-We mark the CE and EE packages as obsoleting and replacing each other so that both aren't installed and running at the same time.
-If you are using local RPM files to switch from CE to EE or vice versa, then you'll want to use `rpm` for installing the package rather than `yum`.
+CE and EE packages are marked as obsoleting and replacing each other so that both aren't installed and running at the same time.

+If you are using local RPM files to switch from CE to EE or vice versa, use `rpm` for installing the package rather than `yum`.
 If you try to use yum, then you may get an error like this:

 ```text
 Cannot install package gitlab-ee-11.8.3-ee.0.el6.x86_64.
 It is obsoleted by installed package gitlab-ce-11.8.3-ce.0.el6.x86_64